CaulKeR/lsn-backend-tasks/README.md

 identifies a connection between two vertices in a graph.
 As output, you will get a number of separate graphs from the input.

-I put a set of vertices into the list and iterate through the input vertices pairs, checking if I have such vertice in the already existing graph.
-If both of the vertices are occurs into separate graphs they'll be joined into one.
-If vertice occurs in the one graph, it'll be extended with one new occurs.
-If vertices are not in any existing graphs, a new graph will be added to the set.
+I put all vertices into the map as keys and all connections as values.
+Then I iterated through the map and for each vertex I checked if it is already in the set of visited vertices.
+If not, I added it to the stack and iterated through the stack until it is empty.
+For each vertex in the stack I added all its connections to the stack and marked the vertex as visited.
+At the end I got the number of separate graphs.